samuelarbibe/dnd-timeline/docs/v2/documentation/timelinecontext/usetimelinecontext.md

 ```
 {% endcode %}

-This function is injected into all of dnd-timeline's resize events, and allowes you to infer the dragged item's relevance from the event object.
+This function is injected into all of dnd-timeline's resize events, and allowes you to infer the dragged item's span from the event object.
 For example:

 <pre class="language-tsx"><code class="lang-tsx">const onResizeEnd = (event: ResizeEndEvent) => {
-  const updatedRelevance =
+  const updatedSpan =
-<strong>    event.active.data.current.getRelevanceFromResizeEvent?.(event)
+<strong>    event.active.data.current.getSpanFromResizeEvent?.(event)
 </strong>
-  // update your state using the updated relevance.
+  // update your state using the updated span.
 }
 </code></pre>